lolicow/test-unity-project/README.md

 I then learnt unity for one week and finish this in 3 days.
 I consider this as my first successful  unity project.

 However it is made in such a short period that the comment for it is quite poor.

+This project was finally reviewed in unity 5.0 , so you might need that to open it.